'Close Encounters' at 40: How Spielberg Made the Mothership Connection

 And for all of what the director termed "cosmic entertainment" epicness on display, this is also a movie takes place in a very recognizable America, one filled with ratty nightgowns and station wagons and instant mashed potatoes, of harried moms and frayed marriages.
 Yes, the scene in which our otherworldly visitors try to get Melinda Dillon's son, ending with a tug of war in a doggie door, is terrifying.
 So is Richard Dreyfuss' melting down in the shower, his son screaming "Crybaby" at him, which Spielberg later admitted came from his own life.
 No aliens there, just a nervous breakdown.
 You do not need a Great White or a T. Rex to present audiences with a nightmare.

 It's those scenes in Roy Neary's house, the arguments and clucking neighbors and the manic episodes that end with men crawling through their broken kitchen window, that offset and compliment the hugeness of the rest of the film – a mix made explicit when Spielberg puts the giant homemade Devil's Tower in the living room right next to the real one miniaturized on TV.
 (So much brilliant visual wit in this movie.)
-They never feels like filler until the main event happens, i.e. the first-contact moments that still give you goosebumps.
+They never feel like filler until the main event happens, i.e. the first-contact moments that still give you goosebumps.
 And even that monument to the breaching of our world and the outer limits of the universe is still rife with the sort of faces you'd see at your local gas station and drug store.
 They just happen to have their jaws dropping.

 The climax, however, also seems to anticipate what will come next in blockbuster movies: the idea of wowing someone into submission.
 It's common knowledge that Spielberg didn't want to film the "special edition" scenes of Dreyfuss entering the ship; in an interview recorded for the movie's 30th anniversary, he insisted that what lay inside that gigantic vessel should be "the province of the viewer's imagination."
 While it's great to think of Douglas Trumbull's hallucinogenic take on Noah's Ark as a time-capsule piece – see what cutting-edge FX once looked like, kids! – they are completely superfluous.
 We've been given everything we need to supply our own wonderment already.
 And we were about to enter a whole era where such overwhelming spectacle reigned supreme.